iException/BUKPhotoBrowser/README.md

 ## Usage

-Download the code and rea
+See the example project for details.

 ## Requirements

+* iOS 7 and later

 ## Installation